 The study "Consumption of seaweeds and the human brain" recommends:

 “Seaweeds produced under controlled conditions offer boundless opportunities to satisfy the known requirements for brain health.”
 (5)

 Seagreens Food Granules are a great all-rounder, providing a carefully blended balance of nutrition essential for our health.
-Head over to our For People page to choose the best product for your own personal health.
+Head over to our For People page for some of the best nutrition Australia has to offer and to choose the best product for your own personal health.

 (1)Miller, A. A. & Spencer, S. J. Obesity and neuroinflammation: a pathway to cognitive impairment.
 Brain Behav.
 Immun.
 42, 10–21 (2014).

 (2)Holloway C et al. A high-fat diet impairs cardiac high-energy phosphate metabolism and cognitive function in healthy human subjects The American Journal of Clinical Nutrition, Volume 93, Issue 4, Pages 748–755, April 2011.